abpio/abp-commercial-docs/en/themes/lepton-x/angular.md

 Add theme-specific styles into the `styles` array of the file.
 Check the [Theme Configurations](https://docs.abp.io/en/abp/latest/UI/Angular/Theme-Configurations) documentation for more information.

-Importing a CSS file as an ECMA module does not support in Angular 14.
-Therefore, we need to add styles in the angular.json file.
+Importing a CSS file as an ECMA module is not supported in Angular 14.
+Therefore, we need to add the styles in the angular.json file.

 > You can check [the release notes of Angular 14](https://github.com/angular/angular-cli/releases/tag/14.0.0) for more information.